 This program is geared for intermediate students who are interested in moving beyond self-care in order to serve their friends and families with their knowledge.
 Participation in the Herbal Roots apprenticeship or a similar foundational program is a prerequisite for joining this program.
 Building on the foundation of the Herbal Roots apprenticeship, the Family Herbalist delves more deeply into the sciences and arts of herbal medicine to better understand world energetic systems, botany, plant chemistry and human physiology.
 Students also spend time outdoors, visiting diverse Vermont ecosystems, working in the woods and gardens, and preparing herbal products to be used in VCIH’s clinic.
 By the end of the year, students will have a solid foundation in traditional herbalism, both theoretical and practical, while being prepared to confidently address common conditions of friends and family responsibly and safely.

 Students completing this program receive a certificate of completion as a Family Herbalist and can choose to apply to continue with the second and third years of the Clinical Herbalist program if they desire.
+The 2016 Family Herbalist Training program meets on Wednesdays from 9am-5pm with a couple of weekend workshops that take place early in the year.
 Learn more

 Clinical Herbalist training program—1348 hours over 3 years